henryschoemer/project-aac-game-team-b_bugfix_team6/documentation/docs/testing/unit-testing.md

 ### `handles empty symbols array gracefully`
 This test checks for edge cases, when the array gives the board no symbols, and verifies that empty state is handled correctly and cleanly.

+## Camera Component

+Unit tests for the Camera component are located in `StoryQuest/app/Componnents/__tests__/Camera.test.tsx`.

+### `renders camera component`
+This test checks for basic rendering and verifies that the capture button is present on screen.

+### `attempts to start camera on mount`
+This test tries camera initialization, verifying media constraints and checking video play capability in the process.

+### `falls back to front camera if back camera fails`
+This test ensures that if the default behavior (back camera) can not be achieved, the error is handled and we fallback to secondary behavior (front camera), while maintaining resolution.

+### `shows error message when camera access fails`
+This test checks error state UI and verifies the existences of the retry button

+### `handles capture button click`
+This test runs photo capture and verifies canvas operations by checking the image callback

+### `scans for QR codes when camera is active`
+This test is for QR detection.
+It verifies the jsQR integration and checks the callback with the results

 ## Test coverage report:
 npx jest --coverage: This generates the coverage report that showcases even how many lines of code are being tested.